 The man said his experience with Hudgell Solicitors was nothing but positive and praised Karl for his care and attention.

-He said: “I’m really happy with the service I received.
+“I’m really happy with the service I received.
 I wasn’t well at the time I came to see Karl and he dropped everything to sit down, listen and talk to me.
 He went above and beyond what you would expect and he’s a credit to the company.

 “Karl was very attentive and sympathetic to my state of mind, and you couldn’t ask for a better relationship if it was a member of your own family.”